Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 As a member of the VEI Advisory Board since 2008, Les understands the importance of planned giving to the sustainability of the institute.
 For this reason, Les and Judy have planned to endow two funds through their estate: the Leslie M. and Evelyn C. Smith Chair in Ophthalmology in honor of Les’s parents, as well as a physician training fund.

 Additionally, the Smiths – in partnership with other Advisory Board members – established the Leslie and Judy Smith Discovery Fund in Ophthalmology in 2017, which supports innovative research ideas initiated by VEI faculty.
-The fund awards small seed grants for researchers to conduct preliminary studies to support application for National Institutes of Health and other funding.
+The fund awards small seed grants for researchers to conduct preliminary studies to support applications for National Institutes of Health and other funding.

 “These are scientists who need $10,000 to $20,000 to jumpstart basic research projects,” Les said.
 “You can’t just walk in and apply to the NIH without data to support your hypothesis.
 Every board member sees the value in this effort and contributes annually to the Discovery Fund.”